← Back

 Outcome

-Three weeks post-launch, I ran follow-up interviews with the sales team to identify what could be further simplified.
-Key changes from that round:
+Three weeks post-launch I ran follow-up interviews with the sales team and shipped a second round:

-Campaigns defaulted to uncapped — the most common real-world scenario
+Campaigns defaulted to uncapped — the most common real-world case

-Activations section reordered ahead of programmatic to match user mental model
+Activations moved ahead of programmatic, matching users' mental model

 Reflection

 This project sharpened my instinct for when to ship versus when to wait.
-With a small user base and limited usage data, the most valuable research came after launch — not before.
-Closer engineering collaboration earlier would have saved time spent reverse-engineering which features were actually in use.
-The lesson: in ambiguous legacy systems, the fastest path to clarity is often a working product in real hands.
+With a small user base and no usage data, the most valuable research came after launch.
+Closer engineering collaboration earlier would have saved time reverse-engineering which features were actually live.